-Our drinking water source is ground water from two wells.
-The wells draw from the Floridan Aguifer.
-Because of the excellent quality of our water, the only treatment required is chlorine for disinfection purposes.
+Our water source is ground water from ten wells that draw from the Floridan Aquifer.

+Because of the excellent quality of our water, the only treatments required are chlorine for disinfection purposes and fluoride for dental health purposes.

 Source Water Assessment